Guide to studying Linguistics

 A Linguistics degree connects the study of language to real-world problems and their solutions.
 It can therefore prepare you for a variety of careers.

-Graduates of Linguistics have gone on to a variety of successful careers, from speech therapists and English language teachers to generic roles in management and public relations.
+Graduates of Linguistics have gone on to various successful careers, from speech therapists and English language teachers to generic roles in management and public relations.

 A Linguistics degree cultivates skills in data analysis and presentation, critical thinking and the use of statistics and IT.
 This expertise is valuable for careers in education, language teaching (especially the multi-million pound English language teaching industry), speech therapy, as well as information technology, management, the mass media, creative arts, social work and counselling.